Ramadan for Kids: 9 Critical Tips to Support Students during Ramadan and Eid al-Fitr

 1. Read The Gift of Ramadan by Rabiah York Lumbard

-The Gift of Ramadan is the perfect book to teach about Ramadan for kids.
-It is a beautiful story about a girl named Sophia whose family begins their observance of Ramadan, a month of fasting, prayer, and community.
-Early in the book, the whole family observes the thin crescent moon in the night sky and Sophia feels excitement and anticipation to try fasting for the first time.
-Sophia learns that fasting is hard, and that’s alright!
+Early in the book, the whole family observes the thin crescent moon in the night sky and Sophia feels excitement and anticipation of trying to fast for the first time.
+Sophia learns that fasting is hard.
 This is a beautiful book that portrays Ramadan in a thoughtful, memorable, and graceful way.
 Your students will love it.

 2. Complete Fun Activities about Ramadan for Kids